 Secretary of Minerva - Individual whom the ancient Greek traveler and historian Herodotus visited in the city of Sais and who provided Herodotus with a variety of geographical details related to the source of the Nile.

-Sekeletu (c.1835-1863) - Chief of the Kololo, son of Sebituane.
+Sekeletu (c.1835-1863) - Chief of the Makololo, son of Sebituane.
 Supported Livingstone’s transcontinental expedition (1852-56) in the hope of extending his trade routes and authority.
-A London Missionary Society mission to the Kololo in the 1860s resulted in the majority of the members dying from fever, with Sekeletu wrongly suspected of having poisoned the party.
+A London Missionary Society mission to the Makololo in the 1860s resulted in the majority of the members dying from fever, with Sekeletu wrongly suspected of having poisoned the party.

 Seward, George E. (?-1909) - Assistant Surgeon in the Bombay establishment 1855.
 Served as Agency Surgeon, Acting Political Agent, and Acting Consul in Zanzibar, where Livingstone met him in 1864.
 Retired in 1884.